d3/d3-color/README.md

 * All colorspaces, including RGB, now support the color.rgb method.
 This method returns a color instance representing the nearest-equivalent color in the RGB colorspace.
 For RGB colors, it returns `this`.

+* When converting to HCL, hue and chroma are no longer undefined if the luminance is zero.
+Thus, the roundtrip from Lab to HCL and back again no longer loses information.
+(Even gray colors in HCL have a defined hue due to the D65 referent.)

 * Colors are now validated upon construction.
 For example, an RGB color’s `r`, `g` and `b` values are integers in the range [0,100].
 An HSL color’s `h` is a number in the range [0,360), while `s` and `l` are numbers in the range [0,1].